Stackato-Apps/pinax-social/README.md

 ### Limitations

-* PyPM does not have certain packages (eg: PIL) or their older versions, so pip is used (note: requirements.pip vs requirements.txt) to install most packages.

 * Since it takes several minutes for pip to install all the dependencies, `stackato push` (not `stackato update`) may take a few minutes to complete.